enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 myModel.get("name"); // returns "Bob"
 ```

-The properties of the model can be observed or bound to properties of components or other models using the same API described above:
+The properties of the model may be observed or bound to properties of components
+or other models using the same API described above:

 ```
 enyo.kind({